-No one in power was there to protect me as the dean of Simpson’s seminary.
+No one in power at Simpson was there to protect me as the dean of Simpson’s seminary.
 No board member.
-No church authority, no denominational leader.
-No one with power in the religious corporation expressed a willingness to be truthful or to stand up for what is right.
-I simply had no venue in Simpson for voicing my response to Simpson’s false accusations, even though Simpson put it in writing in both of my written contracts that I am entitled to “due process.”
+No one with power in the religious corporation expressed any willingness to stand up for what is right in truth.
+I simply had no venue in Simpson University for voicing a response to Simpson’s false accusations, even though it was put in both of my written contracts that I am entitled to “due process.”

-By God’s grace, I, in my non-lawyer status, was able to appeal to the Third District Appellate Court in Sacramento and stand before three Justices (Blease, Butz, and Renner) and argue my case myself.
+By God’s grace, the Lord positioned me to become my own lawyer and stand in the courtroom in Sacramento at the Third District Court Of Appeal before three Justices (Blease, Butz, and Renner) and argue my case myself as my own lawyer.